Gesee-y/ReactiveECS.jl/README.md

 - **Fused updates**: Sunce every system can accurately access any data, you can easily merge multiple system into one for an unified update.
 - **Fast structural changes, fast iterations**

+> This layout can be considered as a generalization of the common memory model (archetypes and sparse sets).
+By explicitly creating a table for each components combination, you make an archetype ECS.
+By adding an indexing layer above the tables, you make a sparse set ECS

 ---

 ## Performances